Sign Up for 2020 Remote Legislative Policy Committees

 Current city officials and staff are eligible.
 City councilmembers, mayors, city administrators, assistant city administrators, clerks, human resource staff, municipal elections officials, public safety staff, engineers, finance directors, economic development staff, and others have been members of the committees.
 Committee members can be new to their city position, have many years of experience, or be somewhere in between.
-While any member city may have more than one person serving on a committee, each city will have only one vote on policies or other committee business.

-When and where are the 2020 meetings?
+When are the meetings?

 - Human Resources & Data Practices Committee

 What topics does each committee address?